Good Morning America/ABC News

 In 2018, Rebecca earned her Master of Science degree from the Columbia University Graduate School of Journalism.
 In 2015, she graduated from Towson University with a Bachelor of Science degree in mass communications and a focus in journalism and creative writing.

-Rebecca's work has been published in Good Morning America, GMA3: WYNTK, ABC News, The Long Island Herald, the summer and fall editions of Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group; Long Island and Park Evaluations, LLC.
-Her photography has been commercially used for Long Trunks designer clothing, Reign Fashion Boutique, The Sands at the Atlantic Beach Club and MSNBC's "The Beat" with Ari Melber.
+Rebecca's work has been published in Good Morning America, GMA3: WYNTK, ABC News, ABC News Live, The Long Island Herald, Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group; Long Island and Park Evaluations, LLC.

-Feel free to send pitches to Rebecca at rebeccaanderson549@gmail.com or rebecca.j.anderson@abc.com.
+Feel free to send pitches to rebeccaanderson549@gmail.com.

 Good Morning America/ABC News